Understanding Team Development Stages: Forming, storming, norming & performing

 What is the forming stage?

-The first stage of FSNP is forming, which marks the point at which a team begins to come together to address an issue and propose upcoming solutions and techniques for tackling it.
-Each team member will turn their attention toward the task and start forging relationships with other members of the team.
+The first stage is forming, which marks the point at which a team begins to come together to address an issue and propose upcoming solutions for tackling it.
+Each team member will turn their attention toward the task and start forging relationships with other team members.
+The initial stage is often the most positive since the team is coming together with a common goal.

 What is the storming stage?

 The storming stage is when the group dynamic begins to shift, and conflict is more likely.
-Team members will often test and find the boundaries of their leaders and other individuals, which exposes the natural clashes and conflicts between personalities and working styles as they come together.
+Team members will often test and find the boundaries of their leaders and other individuals, which exposes the natural clashes between personalities and working styles as they come together.

 What is the norming stage?